Is every person you call a friend really a friend?

 We all know the amount and quality of work required to reach and maintain those levels, so shouldn’t the same go for friendships?

-As described below on Star’s Friendship Scale how many friends do you have?
+Based on Star’s Friendship Scale how many friends do you have?

 Star’s Friendship Scale